silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

   * lms/lib
   * openedx
   * common/lib/xmodule (NOTE: in theory this shouldn't be needed, but it seems to be necessary with PyCharm 5)
-* You can also mark the following symlinks to be "Excluded" so that PyCharm doesn't see multiple copies of the same files:
+* You can also mark all symlinks to be "Excluded" so that PyCharm doesn't see multiple copies of the same files.
+All symlinks have a little arrow icon next to them.
+Here are some samples:
+  * cms/static/common
+  * cms/static/edx-pattern-library
+  * cms/static/edx-ui-toolkit
+  * cms/static/templates
   * cms/static/xmodule_js
+  * lms/static/common
+  * lms/static/edx-pattern-library
+  * lms/static/edx-ui-toolkit
+  * lms/static/templates
   * lms/static/xmodule_js
-  * lms/static/templates
 * You might also want to hide the translations directory as every language matches when you search for a product string:
   * conf/locale